StrangeButUntrue/micropython-ri5/docs/library/machine.ADC.rst

    did receive data from somewhere...
 The constants below seem to represent a few important ones though.

-.. class:: ADC(pin_name)
+.. class:: ADC(pin)

-   Create an ADC object from the Pin corresponding to string ``pin_name``.
+   Create an ADC object from the given Pin object/string.

-   On the RI5, this seems to be possible only on PA0, PB0, PB1, PC0-5
+   On the RI5, this seems to be possible only on pins A0, B0, B1, C0-5
-   (although using it on PC2 or PC3 seems to conflict with something in the firmware, causing runtime errors after use).
+   (although using it on C2 or C3 seems to conflict with something in the firmware, causing runtime errors after use).

 Methods